tessgi/TessGiWebsite/content/pages/the-mission/extended.md

 In Cycles 3 and 4, the following data products were produced, these are slightly different to those of the primary mission.

 * 2-minute cadence data for a select number of targets.
 * 20-second cadence data for a select number of targets.
+This was a new mode that was added in the extension of the mission.
 * 10-minute full frame images instead of 30-minute.

 The 20-second cadence mode was allotted to ~600 targets per sector.